 We’ve already talked about exploring some of the top local customers, but there is another way to increase the odds of a microgreens business succeeding.
 That’s to tailor the crops to meet the demands of a local market instead of trying to raise a variety of the top microgreens people commonly seek.

-Local chefs may want varieties like Dark Opal basil or Ruby Queen beet to add a dash of color to plates, especially during the winter months when the weather is dismal at best.
+Local chefs may demand exotic varieties like Dark Opal basil or Bulls Blood Beets, or Red Garnet Amaranth to add a dash of color to plates.
 The best way to determine what needs exist is to do a little research.
+Get out there and talk to chefs, ask them what they are looking for and how you can be of service.

 Remember that needs and tastes are constantly evolving.
 That means a microgreen that’s in demand during the spring months may not be popular during hotter summer weather.
 While most prefer to grow the same microgreens, generating top profits will require following current trends and providing the produce as it’s needed by buyers in the area.